patrick-muller/labs/day-3/README.md

 a.
 What is the product_title with more reviews ?

 b.
-Write a query to return only the 5th product_title with more reviews.
+Write a query to return only the 5th product_title with most reviews.

 c.
 What is the product_title with the best star_rating per year.